znamlab/znamlab.github.io/_pages/home.md

   to understand how the activity of specialized classes of cortical neurons enables animals to see, how it emerges from the structure of their connections, and how these connections are established during development.
-To answer these question we combine the approaches of molecular and systems neuroscience and develop new tools to study the relationships between gene expression and connectivity of neurons at scale.
+To answer these questions we combine the approaches of molecular and systems neuroscience and develop new tools to study the relationships between gene expression and connectivity of neurons at scale.
   </p>